-- Competitive analysis is the process of evaluating your competition for the sake of improving your own SEO strategy.
+- SEO competitor analysis is the process of evaluating your competition and improve your own SEO strategy.

-- Systematize the way you collect data to create a smooth and replicable competitive analysis process.
+- Systematize the way you collect data to streamline the competitive analysis process.

 A competitive landscape analysis can give your search engine optimization strategy concrete benchmarks against which to measure your performance.
 This can help you to outmaneuver and outrank the competition.

 Want to differentiate your brand with content that fills the gaps your competitors are missing?
 Want to strategically acquire links using off-page SEO to boost your backlink profile and gain a competitive advantage?
 An SEO competitive analysis helps you understand the content to produce and the strategic outreach needed to catapult you to the first page of search results.